os2loop/os2loop/web/profiles/custom/os2loop/modules/os2loop_mail_notifications/README.md

 # OS2Loop Mail notifications

-Sends mail notifications to users when content the subscribe to has been created or edited.
+Sends mail notifications to users when content they subscribe to has been created or edited.

 A cron task is run daily to send out notifications.